TRAVEL HEALTH

 4. Combination cortisone (for rubbed inflamed skin), antifungal and antibiotic cream.

 5. Antibiotics.
 Available only by prescription from a doctor in North America and Europe.
-Often with no prescription elsewhere in the world.
+Often no prescription is necessary elsewhere in the world.

 a.
 Travelers Diarrhea: Advice from local physicians who know the common responsible organisms can be worthwhile.
 Ciprofloxacin taken early in the episode can be effective for E coli, the most common cause.
 Azithromycin as resistance to Cipro, is becoming more common 4.
 Metronidazole (for giardia or amoebic dysentery).

 b.
 Bronchitis and pneumonia 1.
-Amoxil – old fashioned but can be effective alone if have a productive cough.
+Amoxil – is old-fashioned but is effective for bronchitis.
 2. Azithromycin 3.
 Levofloxacin

 FOOD POISONING